PelerYuan/CodeOfBlog/source/_posts/WSL2-1-5-0-ubuntu22-04-proxy-configration.md

 ## WSL2.1.5.0 ubuntu22.04 proxy configration

-Just for a record.

-It's very funny.
 I updated WSL to the latest version, and I found all the method on the Internet was complex and not avaliable any more.

-After trying for lots of methods, I suddenly heard someone said put it simple.
+After trying for lots of methods, I suddenly heard someone said `put it simple`.

 And...